Ares-Developers/Ares-docs/bugfixes/type1/parasitesinairborneunits.rst

 destroyed airborne unit and fall to the ground - where it will be destroyed by the impact.

+.. note:: \ :tag:`JumpJet=yes` parasites are not supported yet and also fall to the ground like other parasites.

 .. versionadded:: 0.1